michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0136.md

 - adj: difficult to describe
 - adj: making great mental demands; hard to comprehend or solve or believe
 ### Family
+- elusive: elusively, elusiveness+
-elusive: elusively, elusiveness+;elude: eluded, eludes, eluding, elusion, elusive;elusion: elusions
+- elude: eluded, eludes, eluding, elusion, elusive
+- elusion: elusions
 ### Examples
 - This is what creates the red patches and silvery scales of psoriasis, and it also explains why “cures” are elusive.
 - The Russian companies newly sanctioned by the U.S. also suggest an elusive link.